Learning to be present cures a lot of ills and prevents them from happening in the first place. (Tweet this)

 - If nothing is time-sensitive for the next 30 minutes, do something else on this list.
 (Make sure to look at your calendar first.)

-- Come back, look at the list you just made before leaving, and work on whatever matters most.
+- Come back, look at the list you made just before leaving, and work on whatever matters most.
 If you do this at the end of the day when you’re really just looking at the screen and clicking buttons, consider not coming back at all.

 To be clear, time-sensitive, important stuff on your list can matter.
 Important stuff that isn’t necessarily due today can matter, too.